magento/knowledge-base/src/faq/general/support-tools-overview.md

 labels: Magento,Adobe Commerce,support tools,site-wide analysis tool,observation for Adobe Commerce,QPT,managed alerts,cloud infrastructure
 ---

-Adobe Commerce offers variety of support tools that help and empower you to improve the e-commerce store experience.
+Adobe Commerce offers a variety of support tools that help and empower you to improve the e-commerce store experience.
 It provides personalized best practices, diagnostic and monitoring tools, and actionable information about your site.
 This article gives an overview for each of the available tools: